rovaughn/platform-docs/platform/manual/project/directory-structure/conf/postgres.yaml.rst

    This file is rendered as a template.
 Refer to :ref:`Conf files templating <conf-templating>` for more details.

-Config for PostgreSQL database running on Hasura can be found here.
-Changing them is not recommended.
+Config for PostgreSQL database running on Hasura can be found in this file.
+Changing it is not recommended.

 .. code-block:: yaml